TimotheeHabra/coman_robotran/workR/Simulink/README.md

 32-bit and 64-bit versions (look at this [link](http://www.mathworks.nl/support/solutions/en/data/1-ECUGQX/)).
 * For 2012 Matlab versions (or later), you can use only _Microsoft Windows SDK 7.1_.
 * If Matlab crashes during the execution, you might have to look at the file _MBsysLab/mbs_simulink/mbs_sourceC/nrutil.c_ installed by Robotran on your computer.
 There is a big '\#if defined(STDC) || defined(ANSI) || defined(NRANSI) /* ANSI */   \#else /* ANSI */   \#endif /* ANSI */'.
 Your compiler might be in the wrong part of this conditional statement (usually in the '\#else', while it should be in the '\#if defined...').
 You can try to remove this big '\#if def \#else \#endif', keeping only the first part of this big conditional compilation.
+* Matlab 64-bit only recognizes one free compiler on Windows: Windows SDK 7.1 (for more information, consult this [link](http://perso.uclouvain.be/allan.barrea/opencv/opencv.html#installation-of-visual-c-2010-express-and-windows-sdk-7-1)).

 ### Mac OS hints ###